IBM-Cloud/secure-file-storage/README.md

 ### Deploy resources using Terraform managed by Schematics

-Either create the Schematics workspace automatically by clicking this ["deploy link"](https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/secure-file-storage/tree/master/terraform&terraform_version=terraform_v0.13).
-Or set it up manually by going to the [Schematics workspaces](https://cloud.ibm.com/schematics/workspaces) and using https://github.com/IBM-Cloud/secure-file-storage/tree/master/terraform as source respository including path and Terraform v0.13 as runtime.
+Either create the Schematics workspace automatically by clicking this ["deploy link"](https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/secure-file-storage/tree/master/terraform).
+Or set it up manually by going to the [Schematics workspaces](https://cloud.ibm.com/schematics/workspaces) and using https://github.com/IBM-Cloud/secure-file-storage/tree/master/terraform as source respository including path and the latest version of Terraform runtime.

 Configure all required variables:
 - **basename**: project basename which is used as prefix for names, e.g., secure-file-storage